hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_poems/232_a_hymn_to_the_divinity_of_shri_ramakrishna.md

 Thou shinest as the Incarnation clear
 Of this our time.
 O thou of strict restraint,
 Only through Thine unstinted grace we see
-The mind in Samâdhi completely merged;
+The mind in Samādhi completely merged;
 Mercy Incarnate! austere are Thy deeds.

 Thou dealest to the evil of Misery